Jzbonner/programming-cs/unhi-fullstack/Course Content/01Fundamentals.md

 # Fundamentals of Web Apps
-Web Applications of the Modern Century
+An overview of the Web Application